ShalikAI/Isaac-Sim-Tutorial/README.md

 # Installation

+## Workstation Installation
 The workstation installation of Isaac Sim is recommended for users who wants to run Isaac Sim as a GUI application on a Linux workstation with a GPU.

-## Workstation Setup
 Follow this website for more detailed [info](https://docs.isaacsim.omniverse.nvidia.com/latest/installation/install_workstation.html).

+### Workstation Setup
 Install Visual Studio Code to view and debug source code.
 ```bash
 sudo snap install code